new5558/stock-relative-price-candlestick/README.md

 ## Ideas

 ### Key features
-- Inspired by Crypto symbols that is not traded with stable coin etc `BNBBTC`, `ETHBTC`
+- Inspired by Crypto symbols that are traded with non stable coin etc `BNBBTC`, `ETHBTC`
-- Use investpy-api to get OHLC data of SET index and stocks in Thailand
+- Use [investpy](https://pypi.org/project/investpy/) python API to get historical OHLC data of SET index and stocks in Thailand
-- Create as an interactable webapp using Streamlit
+- Create as an interactable web application using [Streamlit](https://streamlit.io)
-- Add some customizations!
+- Can customize some interface options

 ### Potential usage